 Is media representation the cause of all our gender-based woes?
 Of course not.
 Women aren’t insecure about our bodies solely because we watched one too many wrinkle cream commercials or glimpsed at an excessive number of airbrushed thigh gaps as we flipped through magazines.
 Men don’t avoid changing diapers or making their kids’ doctors’ appointments because of a clumsy dad in a whitewashed ad for dish detergent.
 Our cultural issues around labor, gender, masculinity and family roles run a lot deeper, and it will take more than a feel-good ad or two to catalyze a wholesale paradigm shift.

-What does this mean?
+Still, naming what we see when we flip on the TV or social media isn’t a meaningless exercise in staying permanently offended.
+Media representations often reflect back to us what we already believe, what we want to believe, or what we secretly suspect.What does this mean?
 For starters, it’s time to take the effects of media messages on men more seriously.
 And while we’re at it, maybe we can retire the “blundering doofus dad” stereotype in TV and movies once and for all.
 Be the change you wish to see in the world, right?
 The least we can do is start with our screens.